-Making the right choice between the two will come down to you knowing exactly what it is you need your CRM to do (and the budget you have available), instead of letting a third-party company like Salesforce or HubSpot -- who, at the end of the day, is trying to sell you on their product -- tell you what you need.
+Making the right choice between the two will come down to you knowing exactly what it is you need your CRM to do (and the budget you have available), instead of letting a third-party company like Salesforce or HubSpot — who, at the end of the day, are trying to sell you on their product — tell you what you need.

 Also, keep in mind that more isn't always better.

-What's the point of paying for bells and whistles you either don't need or will ultimately create more administrative work for your sales team, when they should have a CRM at their fingertips that saves them time?
+What's the point of paying for bells and whistles you don't need or won’t use?
+A CRM should not create more administrative work for your sales team — a CRM should save them time.

 On the other hand, depending on your organization's goals, needs, and structure, the large community and expansive functionality offered by Salesforce might be the better choice.